barrosgusta/opencore_efi_lenovo_s145_i7_1065g7/README.md

 ## What isn't working or is but with some problems
 - Touchpad is working but it dies when goes to sleep
-- Sleep (not working on macOS Sonoma)
+- Sleep (not working on macOS Sonoma.
+Sequoia not tested)
-- Webcam
+- Webcam (Works on Big Sur)